-The UK basks in sunshine as heatwave sweeps across the country
+Rail disruption and wildfires as UK basks in hottest day of the year

 -

-Met Office forecaster Mark Foster said it is possible the hottest day for the year for all parts of the UK could be bettered this week.

-He added: "There is a fairly good chance we will see the hottest day so far.
-There is a chance it could possibly be tomorrow."
+Very high levels of pollen and UV mean that hay fever sufferers are in for a difficult time.

-The highest temperature recorded in the UK so far this year is 29.1 Celsius at St James Park, central London, on April 19.
+The previous highest temperature recorded in the UK was 29.1 Celsius at St James Park, central London, on April 19.

 The top temperatures in Scotland and Northern Ireland this year were both recorded on May 29.